-Women’s and gender studies offers a solid background for careers in fields such as journalism, law, international affairs, teaching, personnel management, public and private corporations and local and state agencies addressing the needs of girls and women.
+Women’s and gender studies offers a solid background for careers in fields such as journalism, law, international affairs, teaching, personnel management, public and private corporations and local and state agencies addressing gender relations and identities, as well as the needs of girls and women.

 Challenge what you think you know.
 Feminism, power, masculinity: They’re all charged terms, and when you add race, ethnicity, sexuality and class into the mix, the conversations can get really intense, enlightening and exhilarating.